MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-and-publish-marketplace-item.md

 ## Create a Marketplace item

 > [!IMPORTANT]
-> Before creating the VM marketplace item, upload the custom VM image to the Azure Stack portal, following the instructions in [Add a VM image to Azure Stack](azure-stack-add-vm-image.md).
-Then, follow the instructions in this article to package the image (create an .azpkg) and upload it to the Azure Stack Marketplace.
+> Before creating the VM marketplace item, upload the custom VM image to the Azure Stack Hub portal, following the instructions in [Add a VM image to Azure Stack Hub](azure-stack-add-vm-image.md).
+Then, follow the instructions in this article to package the image (create an .azpkg) and upload it to the Azure Stack Hub Marketplace.

 To create a custom marketplace item, do the following:

-1. Download the [Azure Gallery Packager tool](https://aka.ms/azsmarketplaceitem) and the sample Azure Stack gallery package.
+1. Download the [Azure Gallery Packager tool](https://aka.ms/azsmarketplaceitem) and the sample Azure Stack Hub gallery package.
 This download includes custom VM templates.
 Extract the .zip file, and under the folder **Custom VMs**, you can use either the Linux or the Windows templates that are available.
-You can decide to re-use the pre-made templates and modify the respective parameters with the product details of the item that you will show on your Azure Stack portal.
+You can decide to re-use the pre-made templates and modify the respective parameters with the product details of the item that you will show on your Azure Stack Hub portal.
 Or, you can simply re-use the .azpkg file available and skip the following steps to customize your own gallery package.

 2. Create an Azure Resource Manager template or use our sample templates for Windows/Linux.
 These sample templates are provided in the packager tool .zip file you downloaded in step 1.
 You can either use the template and change the text fields, or you can download a pre-configured template from GitHub.
 For more information about Azure Resource Manager templates, see [Azure Resource Manager templates](/azure/azure-resource-manager/resource-group-authoring-templates).